Daniel-car1/nd00333_AZMLND_C2-master/starter_files/README.md

 # Operationalizing Machine Learning

-*TODO:* Write an overview to your project.\
 This project was all about investigating the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) with cloud-based Machine Learning methods using the Microsoft Azure ML studio and the Python SDK with the focus on deploying an Auto ML model, consuming the REST endpoint and using pipeline automation to launch the model automated into production, automating the Machine Learning process to consume the endpoint from customers. \
 A screencast (!!Link zu Youtube!!) was recorded, showing the key steps and the performance of the model, generated in this project.

 ## Architectural Diagram
-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.\

 ![Architectural Diagram](https://github.com/Daniel-car1/nd00333_AZMLND_C2-master/blob/master/starter_files/Images/project_flow/overview.png)

 The provided architectural diagram of the project shows the main steps, to deploy and consume an endpoint of a Machine Learning model in the Azure cloud. \
 Steps 1 to 5 are mainly done by using the Azure ML studio and the Terminal (GitBash) - like creating an Auto ML model, deploying the best generated model and consuming it's endpoint.
 While in step 6 the the best model was created, selected, published/deployed and consumed automatically - unsing the Python SDK and Jupiter Notebook - by running the steps in a pipeline, which enhances the performance of Machine Learning Engineers to work on new projects due to time savings caused of the automated generation and deployment workflow.  \